Jumbub/game-of-life-cpp/readme.md

 # Game of Speed

+Conway's Game of Life as fast as possible.

 ![](art/gol.png)

-Conway's Game of Life as fast as possible.
+(Pictured above is the "benchmark" world)

 ## Gettings started